Technologicat/imacropy/README.md

 Note that just like in IPython, for some reason `help(some_macro)` sees only the generic docstring of `WrappedMacro`, not that of the actual macro stub object.
 So use the ``?`` syntax to view macro docstrings, as you would in IPython.

+*Added in v0.3.1.* The literal command `macros?` now prints a human-readable list of macros that are currently imported into the REPL session (or says that no macros are imported, if so).
+This shadows the `obj?` docstring lookup syntax for the MacroPy special object `macros`, but that's likely not needed.
+That can still be invoked manually, using `imacropy.doc(macros)`.

 ## Bootstrapper